keithbuhler/keithbuhler.github.io/writings.md

 My non-academic writings *have* been published on line and in print at MereOrthodoxy, The Examined Life, the London School of Training, The Word, and others.

 The most important thing I'm writing right now is my [dissertation](/phd).
-I also created the [Intentional Reading Project](http://www.readingintentionally.com/)  The goal is to help you define your reading goals and achieve them.
+But I recently created the book-in-development I call [The Intentional Reading Project.](http://www.readingintentionally.com/)  The goal of the project is to help you define your reading goals, and read a lot.

-Below, you can read some of my articles, short stories, fairy tales, screenplays, poems, and satire.
+These are some of my articles, short stories, fairy tales, screenplays, poems, and satire.